coder/code-server/doc/FAQ.md

 The very popular [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension works.

-You can also pass `--data-dir ~/.vscode` to reuse your existing VS Code extensions and configuration.
+You can also pass `--user-data-dir ~/.vscode` to reuse your existing VS Code extensions and configuration.

 Or copy `~/.vscode` into `~/.local/share/code-server`.